-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.00 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.20 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.30 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.20 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.30 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.30 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.90 Very lowVery high 5

-Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-- 1,435,000 People affected [?]
+- 1,519,000 People affected [?]

-Uganda hosts more than 1.4 million refugees and asylum seekers.
-The majority of the refuges are from South Sudan, DRC and Burundi.?Thirteen of Uganda’s 134 districts host most of the refugees.
-The vast majority (94%) lives in settlements alongside the local communities, primarily in the Northern and Western regions.?
+Uganda hosts the largest number of refugees in Africa, with more than 1.5 million refugees and asylum seekers.
+The majority of the refugees are from South Sudan and DRC.?Thirteen of Uganda’s 135 districts host most of the refugees.
+The vast majority (92%) live in refugee settlements, primarily in the Northern and Western regions.?